ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/space_vector_modulation/space_vector_modulation_6ph.rst

 A minimal code example is given in the following.
 The SVM not only calculates Duty Cycles, it also yields phase shifts for the PWM IP-Cores.
 Applying them to the modules is vital.
-Additionally, the output struct contains two flags, indicating that either the :math:`\alpha\beta`- or :math:`xy`-setpoints or both have been limited.
+Additionally, the output struct contains two flags, indicating that either the :math:`\alpha\beta`- or :math:`XY`-setpoints or both have been limited.
 They can be used for a clamping feature, inhibiting integrators in the control algorithm to overflow.
 In this example, they are not used.